Cotix/cReddit/README.md

 How to build
 ============
-Current required libraries are libcurl and libncurses.
-To build the full project on its own, run 'make'.
-You can also run 'make install' to have the executable installed into the /usr/bin folder (Or anywhere else, if you set PREFIX).
+Current required libraries are libcurl and libncursesw (Wide-character version of libncurses).
+The project itself comprises a library called libreddit and a program called creddit.

+To do a normal compilation, run the two commands: make make install

+Note: 'make install' will need to be run as root to install to the root directory.

-If you would like to compile libreddit on its own as a static library, you can run 'make libreddit'.
-The resulting static library will be ./build/libreddit.a.
+If you would like to compile libreddit on its own as a shared library, you can run ``` make libreddit ```.
+The resulting shared library will be ./build/libreddit.so.
+You can also install the library sepratly via ``` make libreddit_install ```.
+To use the library, include "reddit.h" and link against libreddit.so.

-Further compilation options can be read in the top of the Makefile
+To see other documented compilation options, read the top comments in ./Makefile.

 Default Keypresses
 ------------------